cupofjoakim/framer.placehold/readme.md

 ### simple
 "simple" is the simplest style - with a simple box with the dimensions in it.
 Provided by [placehold.it][placeholdit].

-### pretty
+### unsplash
-"pretty" takes images from every designers favorite placeholder source - [unsplash.it][unsplash].
+"unsplash" takes images from every designers favorite placeholder source - [unsplash.it][unsplash].
 It's all very nice.
 This is also the default for module.placehold() if no style string is provided.

 ### cage
 "cage" sets all your images to be of one of our greatest actors, nicolas cage.
 Provided by [placecage.com][cage].